Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Related Work

-Shah et al. \cite{10.3389/fcomp.2021.624659} introduced a weighted majority-vote ensemble meta-algorithm for classification utilizing the modalities of speech and transcripts.
-For the textual modality, the authors extracted language and fluency features, including the type-token ratio, the number of verbs per utterance, etc. and n-gram features.
-For the acoustic modality, the authors extracted four feature sets using the OpenSMILE v2.1 toolkit.
-After that, the authors applied dimensionality reduction techniques, i.e., Principal Component Analysis, and feature selection techniques, i.e., ANOVA F-values.
-Finally, shallow machine learning classifiers were trained.
-Best results were obtained by using only the textual modality, while the majority vote approach by combining textual and acoustic modalities led to a decrease in the classification performance.
+There are also approaches, which add or concatenate the representation vectors of different modalities during training.
+However, in this way, the inherent correlations between the different modalities are not captured.
+On the contrary, equal importance is assigned to the different modalities.
 Mahajan and Baths \cite{10.3389/fnagi.2021.623607} introduced both unimodal and multimodal approaches for detecting AD patients.
 In terms of the multimodal approach, the introduced deep learning architecture consisted of GRU, Dense, CNN, BiLSTM, and Attention layers.
 For fusing the two modalities, the authors exploited the concatenation operation.
 Results indicated that the multimodal architecture achieved equal accuracy with the unimodal approach utilizing only text.
 Also, none of the proposed architectures surpassed the results of the baseline study \cite{luz20_interspeech}.
 Also, the authors in \cite{10.3389/fcomp.2021.624683} proposed both unimodal and multimodal approaches.
 With regards to the multimodal approaches, the authors used the add and concatenation operation for fusing the modalities of speech and transcripts.
 Best results were obtained by concatenating the representations obtained by BERT and Speech BERT.
+The authors in \cite{pan21c_interspeech} proposed both unimodal and multimodal approaches.
+Regarding unimodal approaches using speech data, the authors extracted acoustic features and trained four shallow machine learning classifiers.
+For the language modality, the authors trained a BERT model.
+In terms of the multimodal approach, the authors simply concatenated the representations obtained by BERT and acoustic modality.
+Results on the test set indicated that the fusion approach achieved lower performance than the unimodal one using the textual modality.